 In this Article I will guide you how to concatenate multiple cells quickly using different methods using examples.
+You will also see that you shouldn't merge cells.

 Concatenation of cells means clubbing the data of many cells into one cell.
 Sometimes we confuse merge cells with concatenate cells.